itzCozi/tinybones/README.md

 Create additional parts by incrementing `seriesIndex`.
 The reading order uses `seriesIndex` first, then publication date as a tiebreaker.

-### Tips

-- Keep the `series` slug stable (avoid renaming once published)
-- Never reuse the same `seriesIndex` within a series
-- Optionally recap previous parts at the top of each new entry

-### Extending

 Want a nicer display name or description per series?
 You can add optional fields later (e.g. `seriesTitle`) and update the `/series` pages to use them.

 ## CLI Tool